republicofmakers/republicofmakers/README.md

 # Who am I?

-Hi, my name is Ceyhun Pempeci.

-I was born in Turkey in 1997 and spent most of my early life in a small village near Ankara.
-Later, I moved to the city center to attend high school, where I completed four years of secondary education.
+My name is Ceyhun Pempeci, born in 1997 in Turkey.
+I grew up in a small village near Ankara, where I developed a deep curiosity about how things work — a curiosity that eventually led me into the world of electronics.
+After completing my secondary education in Ankara’s city center, I moved abroad to pursue my ambitions.

 I earned my Bachelor’s degree in Electronics Engineering from Hankuk University of Foreign Studies (HUFS) in South Korea.
-Studying abroad not only strengthened my technical foundation but also broadened my global perspective and adaptability.
+Studying abroad strengthened not only my technical expertise but also my adaptability, global mindset, and ability to thrive in diverse environments.

-I'm proud to have funded nearly all of my education through scholarships—a reflection of both my dedication and academic performance.
+Throughout my education, I funded nearly all of my studies through scholarships, a testament to my dedication, discipline, and consistent academic excellence.

-What I enjoy most is working with electronics, which I pursue both professionally and as a hobby.
-My second passion is martial arts, which brings discipline and focus into my life.
-Third is 3D printing, which I enjoy as a way to combine creativity with practical engineering.
+Professionally and personally, I am passionate about electronics engineering, where I enjoy turning ideas into tangible systems — from embedded designs to full hardware solutions.
+Beyond engineering, I actively practice martial arts, which instills focus, mental strength, and perseverance.
+I also pursue 3D printing, blending creativity with engineering precision to bring my concepts to life.

+Driven by curiosity and determination, I continually seek opportunities to innovate, collaborate, and contribute to meaningful projects that connect technology and real-world impact.

-# Hobbies
+### Hobbies
 | Title            | Description                      | Repo  Links                      |
 |------------------|----------------------------------|----------------------------------|
 | **Electronics**  | Please click to link to see more information    | [Click](https://github.com/republicofmakers/Electronics)|